Kaedras/usvfs-fuse/README.md

 - Unit tests need to be expanded
 - Mounting in a separate user namespace by calling `UsvfsManager::setUseMountNamespace(true)` may require an AppArmor rule

+## Note on unit tests

+Unit tests should be run with additional arguments like `--repeat until-fail:20 --timeout 5` as there have been test failures that only showed up sporadically (1 out of over 10 runs) and/or caused the test not to exit.